germanv73/DevLogs/JavaLogs/log.md

 #### Video course

 **Progress**: Today, I went back and reviewed the JSP Fundamentals previously covered.
 One of the items that I had previously not understood was the **session** object.
 I only remembered seeing it used in my code, but I did no understand exactly what session meant.
 After going back and reviewing this again, I now understand that the JSP built-in object **session** is a unique session for each individual user of a web app and several items can be stored to that session that can not be accessed by any other user.

+### December 29, 2019

+#### Video course

+**Progress**: Reviewed State Management with JSPs which included more information on the **session** object.
+After reviewing this, I covered the new subject of **Cookie**'s.
+I created a simple webpage that asked the user to make a selection and the webpage was then updated to reflect the choice the user made.

+I also looked into the difference between ArrayList<> and List<>.
+During one of the examples I was doing for a JSP, they created a **List<String> items = new ArrayList<String>()**, so I questioned why was the item not created as a List<String> as well.